calvinmetcalf/catiline/README.md

 ```JavaScript
 comunist(function[, data]);
 ```
-creates a worker and if you give it data it imidiatly crunches the data in the worker this returns a promise.
-If you don't send datait returns an object which has a data method that returns a promice, i.e.
+creates a worker and if you give it data it immediately crunches the data in the worker and returns a promise, the worker is then closed automatically.
+If you don't send data it returns an object which has a data method that returns a promice, i.e.

 ```JavaSCript
 var promise = communist(function(a){return a*a;},9);